 On average we sleep for one-third of our lives.
 Nowadays we understand its cyclical pattern and its essential roles for our physical and mental equilibrium.
 Since the 1960s our lifestyles have reduced the time we sleep on average by an hour-and-half and, according to the INVS, the French national sleep research institute, 40% of the French have sleep problems and 22% suffer from insomnia*, while 30% of 15-19 year olds have a significant sleep deficit**.
 A few factors to help understand this fundamental requirement in order to retrain and, where necessary, change your behaviour in order to sleep well... whatever your age.

-At birth the average psychological duration of sleep is estimated to be 18 hours, at 3 years old 12 hours, at 10 years old 10 hours, between 13 and 19 years old 9.5 hours and 7.5 hours for adults.
-However, genetic variability exists from the very youngest ages which confirms the notion of an individual sleep requirement.
+Sleep also differs in its duration.
+The average physiological duration of sleep is estimated to be 18 hours at birth, 12 hours at 3 years, 10 hours at 10 years, 9.5 hours between 13 and 19 years and 7.5 hours for adults.
+However, genetic variability exists from the very earliest age, which confirms the notion of an individual sleep requirement.

 The secrets of a good sleep